sharon846/StudentsPortal/README.md

    - If you want to change the admin user, it should be synced with the [site manager](#site-manager).

 4. Upload the site your website (to the directory defined at step 2.1).
+   - ⚠️: You MUST upload the site to the your main domain folder.
+Directories like "public_html/MyWebSite" won't work.

 5. In your database admin (i.e. phpmyadmin):
    - Download a ready empty database from databases folder.
    - Edit the file: change the database name according to the name your created.